Technical Aspects of This Web Site

 This site is mainly database driven using the usual combination of PHP and Mysql.
 Has many advantages when you have a large amount of data for your website to manage.

 The future is never fully understood in advance and there are always surprises around the corner.
-The site is now been made more mobile friendly which has needed a lot of new knowledge and techniques.
+The site is now mobile friendly which has needed a lot of new knowledge and techniques.